ramp-eu/Central_Sensing_and_Perception/doc/docs/index.md

 * Local SP

 Every AGV has it's own Local SP, that takes care of localization and mapping.
 It localizes the AGV inside the map, and it creates a local map of AGV's surrounding.
 Every AGV sends this local map data as an update to a Central SP, which is on the OPIL server.
-The Local SP is connected to Robot Agent Node (RAN) through ROS Master at RAN so that navigation inside RAN can get the pose data at high rate.
+The Local SP is connected to Robot Agent Node (RAN) through ROS Master at RAN side so that navigation inside RAN can get the pose data at high rate.
 The Central SP creates a topology map of the factory floorplan for the Task Planner (TP) and Human Machine Interface (HMI) using the local updates from AGVs.
 The following figure explains the architecture of the SP module with the given initial map of the factory (either after a SLAM process or extracted from a CAD drawing).
 Orange boxes are modules developed for SP, while blue ones are the standard ROS modules.
 Required inputs are map file with its parameter (PNG file), file with annotations (loading, unloading areas, etc.), laser data (SCAN) and odometry data (ODOM).